We’ve all got lots of spare clothes, but what about being able to sell clothes for cash.

 You can get serious money for clothes that you’ve previously worn (or purchased, but never worn but have instead sat in your wardrobe for a year…).

-You could use the money to buy new clothes, or simply enjoy the benefits of a simplified wardrobe.
+As a result of selling used clothes, you’ll have money to buy new clothes and be able to enjoy the benefits of a simplified wardrobe.

 One of the very first things I did in my quest for minimalism created a minimalist wardrobe.
 It’s super simple and very empowering.
 However, what do you do with all those leftover clothes?

 Well with an estimated £1,000 in cash just hanging there it’s probably time to learn how to sell your clothes for cash.

 Believe it or not, when I first cleared out my wardrobe I gave everything to charity or the rag bank.
 I couldn’t imagine that someone would want my Jack Wills shirt or Super Dry jacket that I’d bought on sale a couple of years ago.

 Years later, Helen and I do that very thing as a side hustle (how times change).
 So, let me share with you where to sell clothes for cash;

 - Carboot Sale: The Easiest Way To Sell Clothes For Cash